Chotto Matte: Toronto’s Most Exotic Brunch

 The menu fulfills all its promises and clearly, they do not want us to leave hungry.
 Our finale of fluffy Japanese pancakes is airy, sharable, drizzled with maple syrup—and not to excess, but just to give flavour—and decorated with dollops of peanut butter whip and bananas, and a dreamy macha green tea custard is so delicate and yet rich and smooth, and we scoop it up without a second thought.

 Since arriving at noon, we have completely forgotten the time.
-This has been a wonderful reprieve from the hustle and bustle of time.
+This has been a wonderful reprieve from the hustle and bustle of Toronto traffic.
 That seems to be the point.
 “Chotto Matte” is Japanese for “wait a little.”
 Perhaps that’s not meant for the guests, but for anyone who might be waiting for us to call them back or answer an email.
-We’ll just tell them, “Chotto Matte, we’re enjoying a fabulous, relaxing brunch, and we’ll get back to you, oh, sometime later.”
+We’ll just tell them, “Chotto Matte, we’re enjoying a relaxing brunch at a fabulous new restaurant, and we’ll get back to you, oh, sometime later.”

 chotto-matte.com/toronto